 At White Meadows Primary we use the Read Write Inc. phonics programme across both Key Stages up to Year 3.
 This phonics scheme provides a systematic approach to literacy, both reading and writing, which is fun and engaging.
 This is supplemented with the use of phonetically decodable books from Oxford Reading Tree and the Phonic Bug schemes, along with a range of other texts.
 Further details on how you can support your child can be found on the Read Write Inc website, www.ruthmiskin.com.

 In addition to the above programme, we also use the Big Write and Big Maths schemes and Little Big Maths in Foundation Stage.

-Year 4 Learning Narrative – Summer Term 2018
+Year 4 Learning Narrative – Autumn Term 2018

 To see what the children will be learning, please click here to view the Year 4 English Curriculum, the Year 4 maths curriculum and the Year 4 science curriculum.
 Details regarding other subject lessons can be viewed in our Foundation Subjects document.